Phoenix, British Columbia: Aftermath

 When World War I ended in 1918, the price of copper dropped dramatically and Phoenix, which was completely reliant on its one industry, began to die.
-When the last ore was shipped out in 1919, thousands exited soon after.
+When the last ore was shipped out in 1919, most exited soon after.
 Many left their homes and belongings, making Phoenix the largest ghost town Canada had ever seen.
 In 1920 wrecking crews arrived to haul away the churches, halls, stores, skating rink and hospital – all of which were dismantled and re-erected in other communities.

 An open pit mine operated in Phoenix during the 1950s and through to 1978 but the venture was ultimately abandoned and the mining had caused the historic buildings to be buried or bulldozed.

 One remaining relic is Phoenix's World War I cenotaph.
 Another memorial can be found in nearby Greenwood where the open pit miners of the seventies erected a commemorative phoenix bird sculpture to mark the hopes that someday Phoenix will rise again.
 In recent years, locals have restored the pioneer cemetery in Phoenix.